• Skip to primary navigation

 The distribution of grain had an important strategic position and was managed by Aedile which was a public body responsible for all the public buildings and the festivals.

-Trajan also formalized the Alimenta, which was a welfare program to help orphans and poor children providing food and free education.
-This also was financed by the conquest of Dacia, but the benefit was given only within the Italian region.
+Trajan also formalized the Alimenta, which was a welfare program to help orphans and poor children by providing food and free education.
+The conquest of Dacia also financed this, but the benefit was given only within the Italian region.

 More about Roman food and its markets